Aidan Keena: Sligo Rovers

 On 24 January 2022, Keena signed for League of Ireland Premier Division club Sligo Rovers and quickly established himself.
 Keena made his debut on 25 February 2022, scoring the winner in a 2–1 victory away to his first senior club St Patrick's Athletic.
 On 14 March 2022, he scored a hat-trick in a 3–1 win over Finn Harps at The Showgrounds.
 Keena was named League of Ireland Player of the Month for March 2022, following a great start to life at his new club, scoring 5 goals in his first 6 appearances.
 He scored a brace in a 3–1 win at home to Shelbourne on 2 July 2022, his 10th and 11th goals of the season, to return to the top of the goal scoring charts in the league.
-On 7 July 2022, he scored on his debut in European football, scoring the equaliser in a 2–1 win away to Welsh side Bala Town in the UEFA Europa Conference League.
+On 7 July 2022, he scored on his debut in European football, scoring the equaliser in a 2–1 win away to Wales side Bala Town in the UEFA Europa Conference League.
 On 21 July 2022, Keena scored the winning goal in a 1–0 victory away to Motherwell in the UEFA Europa Conference League.
 He was named League of Ireland Player of the Month for July 2022, his second time winning the award.
 Keena finished the 2022 season as League of Ireland Premier Division top goalscorer with 18 goals.
 He ended the 2022 season with 21 goals in all competitions, two in the UEFA Conference League, one in the FAI Cup and eighteen in the league.
 He played a huge role in the attack for Rovers that year, also contributing 5 assists.
 Despite finishing as the top goalscorer and with 2 Player of the Month awards, he was not nominated for PFAI Players' Player of the Year.

 Cheltenham Town

-On 29 January 2023, Keena signed for Cheltenham Town for an undisclosed fee, reported as surpassing the club's previous record transfer of £50k.
+On 29 January 2023, Keena signed for Cheltenham Town for an undisclosed fee, reported as surpassing the club's previous record transfer of £50,000.
+On 18 March 2023, Keena scored his first goal for the club, in a 3–1 win at home to Exeter City.
+He scored a total of 7 goals in 66 appearances in all competitions during his time with the club.

+Return to St Patrick's Athletic

+2024 season

+On 28 July 2024, Keena returned to his first senior club, St Patrick's Athletic.
+He made his debut on 4 August 2024, scoring a penalty in a 3–2 win over his former club Sligo Rovers.
+On 21 September 2024, Keena came off the bench to score the third goal of the game in a 3–0 win over Waterford.
+On 18 October 2024, he scored both his sides goals in a 2–1 win over Galway United.
+On 1 November 2024, Keena opened the scoring in 2–0 win over Sligo Rovers as his side won a record equaling 9 league games in a row to secure 3rd position in the table and UEFA Conference League football for the following season.